Recipe Categories

 Garlic Bread

-Yield: About 1 cup of garlic butter.
+Yield: About 1 cup of garlic butter and 1 loaf of bread, depending on size of loaf.

 Cook Time: Broiler method: 2-3 minutes; Bake method: 15 minutes.